 The Nazis saw a perfect stage for their activities in working class Nuremberg.
 It was here that the fanatical party rallies were held, the boycott of Jewish businesses began and the infamous Nuremberg Laws outlawing German citizenship for Jewish people were enacted.
 On 2 January 1945, Allied bombers reduced the city to landfill, killing 6000 people in the process.

 After WWII the city was chosen as the site of the war crimes tribunal, now known as the Nuremberg Trials.
-Later, the painstaking reconstruction – using the original stone – of almost all the city’s main buildings, including the castle and old churches in the Altstadt, returned the city to some of its former glory.
+Later, the painstaking reconstruction – using the original stone – of almost all the city’s main buildings, including the castle and old churches in the Altstadt, returned the city to some of its former grandeur.